-There are several options available for your pet and your Veterinary team can discuss these with you and give you an idea of costs involved.
+There are several options available for your pet.
+Your Veterinary team can discuss these with you and give you an idea of costs involved.

 When will I need to decide?

-We would encourage you and your family to discuss these options before your pet is put to sleep and let your vet know, we will keep a note of your wishes with pet’s notes.
-However, in some cases the euthanasia may have occurred after an accident and you will need more time to make this decision, it is possible for us to keep your pet for a short time afterwards to give you and your family time to reflect before making a decision.
+We would encourage you and your family to discuss these options before your pet is put to sleep, and to let your vet know.
+We will keep a note of your wishes with pet’s notes.
+However, in some cases the euthanasia may have occurred after an accident and you will need more time to make this decision.
+It is possible for us to keep your pet for a short time afterwards, to give you and your family time to reflect before making a decision.

 Coping with the loss

-If after reading these pages there are still facts you would like to know we will be more than happy to help with these.
+If, after reading these pages, there are still facts you would like to know, we will be more than happy to help.
 Please contact us at the surgery.

-The following organisations can provide further help and support:
+The following organisations and articles can provide further information, help and support:

 The Ralph Site